bharath12b5/mvn-linux/Building-Swift.md

-Swift is available on RHEL 7.1, SLES 12.1 and Ubuntu 16.04.
+Swift is available on RHEL 7.1, SLES 12-SP1 and Ubuntu 16.04.
 Swift 3.0 has been built and tested on Linux on z Systems.
 This is a Beta release to go in hand with the official Swift 3.0 release.

+##### General Notes:

+_1. When following the steps below please use a standard permission user unless otherwise specified._

+_2. Building Swift requires a lot of disk space.
+Before attempting the build, ensure that you have at least 30GB of free space in `/<source_root>/` and sufficient space in the root partition for the prerequisites._

 ### Preparing to build